 While you visit Chora don’t miss the Venetian Guerini Castle

 (13th c).
 The small three-storey houses built in the castle’s outer grounds are of particular architectural interest since the outer walls of the houses form the castle wall and narrow windows were used as battlements.
 Within the castle there are two churches, painted in a pure white colour, with elaborate stone belfries: Panagia Evangelistria (1853), inside which you will see the founders’ inscription dated 1413 and the Guerini coats of arms; and Agios Georgios.

-To the 18th-century Panagia Portaitissa church below the castle, one of the most beautiful churches in the Dodecanese with a woodcarved, gilded iconostasis.
-Right next to it there is an interesting Ecclesiastical Museum.
+church (18th C) below the castle, one of the most beautiful churches in the Dodecanese with a wood carved, gilded iconostasis (wall of icons and religious paintings).
+Right next to the church is an interesting Ecclesiastical Museum.

-To the Archeological Museum in Pera Gialos where finds from the island are on display.
-Most of them date back to the prehistoric times when Astypalaia had prospered.
+where finds from around the island are on display.
+Most of them date back to prehistoric times when Astypalaia flourished.